playswap-org/play-docs/community.md

 # Community

-Our community is and will be an essential part of our development.
+PlaySwap community is and will be an essential part of our development.
 We value the feedback from our users and try to make changes accordingly.

-Our central social platform is [Discord](https://discord.gg/8v7Fd7PG9K).
+PlaySwap central social platform is [Discord](https://discord.gg/8v7Fd7PG9K).
 You will be able to Play to Earn, gain PLAY tokens, use those tokens to create a passive income in PlaySwap, and interact with our gaming community.

 Join our official social media profiles and stay up to date with the latest news: